in 1766 the British military was concentrated in areas acquired from France and Spain, and there were no forts in Virginia

 The 1763 treaty also reshaped Spanish claims in North America.
-Spain had joined France in the war, and the British had captured Havana.
-Spain reclaimed Cuba by grainting Florida to the British.
-To make Spain whole, France gave to Spain all its claims to lands west of the Mississippi River (the Louisiana Territory) in the Treaty of San Ildefonso.
-At the end, New France disappeared from the map of North America.6
+After Spain joined France in the war, the British captured Havana.
+In the peace treaty, Spain reclaimed Cuba by granting Florida to the British.

 at the end of the French and Indian War, French negotiators at the Treaty of Paris traded away Canada and the Ohio Valley in order to retain sugar-producing islands in the Caribbean, and Virginia gentry with land grants expected to profit by selling western lands to new settlers